Method Statements

 Our clients find that using our consultants to produce method statements offers an objective perspective and avoids the risks posed by repetitive or habitual behaviour.

-Over the years our method statements have removed bridges, dismantled tower blocks, felled cranes, m
+Over the years our method statements have removed bridges, dismantled tower blocks, felled cranes, moved explosives and been instrumental in major commercial developments around the UK.

 We offer bespoke method statements with an additional option of 3D modelling/visualisation in the document.